jaythemishra/connect-4.0/documentation/README.md

 		- Placing colored pieces: having a way for players to to place their piece on the board following the standard connect four rules (DONE)

-		- Rotation: Either rotate the board and tiles left or right by 90˚ (NOT DONE)
+		- Rotation: Either rotate the board and tiles left or right by 90˚ (DONE)

 		- Gravity: Once rotated the pieces don’t stick to their original side (instead they fall according the the rules of gravity).
-Pieces dropped on the board will also fall according to the rules of gravity (NOT DONE)
+Pieces dropped on the board will also fall according to the rules of gravity (DONE)

-		- GUI: Start Screen and end screen wich instructions, start, and menu buttons.
+		- GUI: Start Screen and end screen with instructions, start, and menu buttons.
 (NOT DONE)

-		- Background music: background music necessary to hype up the players (NOT DONE)
+		- Background music: background music necessary to hype up the players (DONE)

 	Want-to-have

-		- Special feature (delete row): deletes an entire row (NOT DONE)
+		- Special feature (delete row): deletes an entire row (DONE)

 		- Special feature (delete column): deletes an entire column (DONE)

 		- Special feature (BOMB): makes the next tiled place a BOMB that explodes and deletes the 8 surrounding tiles.
-(DONE)
+(NOT DONE)

 		- Settings Menu: select which “Special features” you want to enable or disable (NOT DONE)